adionditsak/shellconf.py/README.md

     sc = ShellConf('bash', './scripts/')

-Then use the run() function to run the scripts at your remote servers defined in servers.py list.
+Then use the run() function to run the scripts at your remote servers defined in the servers.py list.

     sc.run()